TanyaSingh2611/projectToGithub/README.md

 # new project
-Thisproject was created from local system.
+This project was created from local system.